MakingChatbots/ivr-tester/README.md

 testRunner()(
   { from: "0123 456 789", to: "0123 123 123" },
   { name: "Customer is asked to provide account number",
-    test: ordered([
+    test: inOrder([
       {
-        when: similarTo("Press 1 to update your account details"),
+        whenTranscript: similarTo("Press 1 to update your account details"),
         then: press("1"),
       },
       {
-        when: contains("enter your account number"),
+        whenTranscript: contains("enter your account number"),
         then: doNothing(),
       },
     ]),
   },
   { name: "Customer is told their option is unrecognised",
-    test: ordered([
+    test: inOrder([
       {
-        when: similarTo("Press 1 to update your account details"),
+        whenTranscript: similarTo("Press 1 to update your account details"),
         then: press("2"),
       },
       {
-        when: similarTo("Sorry, we did not understand your response"),
+        whenTranscript: similarTo("Sorry, we did not understand your response"),
         then: doNothing(),
       },
     ]),